Health – for primary school

-Always ask yourself how sure you are that the possible advantages of an intervention are better than and the possible disadvantages.
+Always ask yourself how sure you are that the possible advantages of a treatment are better than the possible disadvantages of the treatment.

-Whether or not you decide to use an intervention may depend on how sure you are about its good and bad effects.
-For example, you may decide not to use an intervention if you are not sure it will help or that it is safe.
+Whether or not you decide to use a treatment may depend on how sure you are about its good and bad effects.
+For example, you may decide not to use a treatment if you are not sure it will help or that it is safe.

-How sure you can be depends on whether claims about the effects of the treatment are based on a systematic review of studies comparing treatments, whether the studies were fair comparisons, how big the studies were, and how relevant the comparisons are to you.
+How sure you can be depends on whether claims about the effects of the treatment are based on a careful summary of studies comparing treatments, whether the studies were fair comparisons, how big the studies were, and how relevant the comparisons are to you.

-REMEMBER: Ask yourself how sure you are that the advantages outweigh the disadvantages.
+REMEMBER: Ask yourself how sure you are that the advantages are better than the disadvantages.